solomiiasabat/react-dictionary-app/README.md

 This project was built in React's programming workshop "SheCodes React." \
 This monolingual English dictionary provides definitions, phonetic audio, synonyms, and images. \
-This dictionary uses two separate APIs — one for words and one for images.
+The dictionary uses two separate APIs — one for words and one for images.

 ## How to start edit this app?